The Memphis Blues and Gospel of Robert Wilkins

 The Naptown Blues of Leroy Carr

-The book on Leroy Carr is scheduled for publication later this summer and will contain a biography, a transcription and analysis of the lyrics, a musical analysis and a chapter on Walter’s musical influences
+The book on Leroy Carr contains a biography, a transcription and analysis of the lyrics, a musical analysis and a chapter on Leroy’s musical influences

 When “How Long – How Long Blues” was recorded in 1928 it was the first blues recording made in Indianapolis.
 Naptown was a hotbed of sublime pianists, but Leroy was by far the most influential.
 The combination of guitar and piano was notoriously difficult to balance with the recording technology of the time, but at their best, which was not seldom, Leroy Carr and Scrapper Blackwell established a perfect unity of style and purpose.